schumann-library/EDS-Customizations/README.md

 # EDS-Customizations
-Customizations to EBSCO Discovery for Wentworth Institute of Technology Library
+Customizations to EBSCO Discovery for the Douglas D. Schumann Library at the Wentworth Institute of Technology